-In many cases however having a ventilation system is not an option due to many reasons, such as financial constrains or building limitations.
+In many cases however having a ventilation system is not an option due to many reasons, such as financial constraints or building limitations.
 For example, if a home was build with insulation stuffed between the roof rafters, but the the builder did not install baffles, which would create an air pocket to allow the flow of air.
-In this case no ventilation system will work as there is no room for air to circulate.
-Of course, this situation can be fixed, but it would cost a lot of money and many home owners are unwilling to spend that much.
+In this case no ventilation system will work, as there is no room for air to circulate.
+Of course, this situation can be fixed, but it would cost a lot of money and many homeowners are unwilling to spend that much.

 Other types of roofs that are not designed to accommodate effective ventilation systems, such as ridge / soffit vents or gable vents, are Hip Roofs and low slope roofs.
 In the case of hip roofs, you could get away with static box vents or power vents with a thermostat.
 These are not as effective, but still provide some ventilation.

-Additionally, asphalt shingles are often used on low slope roofs, which is a blunt ignorance on the part of homeowners, who did not do the due diligence, and hired a roofing contractor to install such a roof, as well as home owner abuse by shady roofing contractors, who do not let the home owner know that the roof they are about to install violates manufacturers installation guidelines and annuls the warranty on the roof.
-By definition, a low slope roof is pitch less than 3, while ALL shingles manufacturers require at least a pitch of 3 to install their asphalt shingles product.
+Additionally, asphalt shingles are often used on low slope roofs, which is blunt ignorance on the part of homeowners, who did not do the due diligence, and hired a roofing contractor to install such a roof, as well as homeowner abuse by shady roofing contractors, who do not let their client know that the roof they are about to install violates manufacturers installation guidelines and annuls the warranty on the roof.
+By definition, a low slope roof has a pitch pf less than 3, while ALL shingles manufacturers require at least a pitch of 3 to install their asphalt shingles product.

-In many cases, with luck of proper ventilation and in some cases improper roofing materials used on low slope roofs, some home owners turn to heated electric cables to melt the ice dams.
-Despite common opinion that heat cables solve the Ice dam problems, it could not be further from truth.
+In many cases, homeowners with low sloped roofs, turn to heated electric cables to melt the ice dams.
+Despite common opinion that heat cables solve ice dam problems, it could not be further from truth.

 The best thing you can do to eliminate ice dams is to improve your attic ventilation and add / improve insulation to minimize heat loss.
 Insulation should be your first step, as poor attic insulation is the main cause of ice dams, and besides, you don’t want to keep wasting your money on heating up your unused attic.
 Seal the gaps between insulation, use expandable foam insulation for tight spots, etc. If you have the soffit vents/air intake slots, make sure that loose insulation does not block the air circulation.